Nutrition and healthy eating is a multi-layered approach to wellness.

 While there may be some special allowances for underlying health issues.

-The following nutrition and healthy eating habits are ones you’ll want to make part of your everyday routine.
+According to 12WBT.com, the following nutrition and healthy eating habits are ones you’ll want to make part of your everyday routine.

 - Eating unprocessed foods